Learn About The Omakase Experience.

-For those who have come to enjoy sushi, a style of ordering sushi called “omakase” can provide diners with a great variety of high quality food items as well as a new kind of dining sushi experience Westerners are not used to.
+For those who have come to enjoy sushi, a style of ordering sushi called “omakase” provides diners with a great variety of high quality food items as well as a new kind of dining pleasure that Westerners do not commonly encounter.
 The word “omakase” means to entrust yourself to the chef.
 You are literally placing the choice of ingredients and presentations in the hand of the sushi chef, the itamae.

 In some of the lower end sushi restaurants, this may result in a mixed platter of familiar items or items the itamae is simply trying to get out of his kitchen.
 However, in the better sushi restaurants, one will be presented with the freshest seasonal items that might have never been considered as well as old favorites presented in brand new and interesting ways.
 It may also offer some insight into “hyperlocality,” highlighting local foods you may not normally eat in the manner presented.
 Generally, it is best to order this dining style at a sushi-ya that you know won’t be “cleaning house” and will truly be offering an exceptional presentation of food items.

 Omakase style sushi was popularized in the West in the 1990’s as sushi became more and more popular, and large numbers of people who were unfamiliar with sushi didn’t always know what particular items were called and what the Japanese words for different foods (or even different parts of the same fish) were called.
 Omakase therefore became a perfect way for a sushi newcomer to try a variety of different items without having to worry about the specifics of sushi item names, as well as offering the ability to try new items that may not have occurred to them if they had been to a sushi-ya before.
 Ordering omakase not only offered options, but an introduction to find potential new sushi item favorites as well.